DraegoG/Java_concepts_practice_programs/README.md

 # Java_concepts_practice_programs
-This repo will be having the code for the Java concepts to practice for interviews
+This repo is having the code for the Java concepts to practice for interviews